jvalenzuela/atform/doc/source/write.rst

 the :code:`label` parameter of :py:class:`atform.Test`.
 Labels are simple strings, typically an abbreviated description of the test.
 As an example, for a test titled "Zone 42 Contactor", a suitable label would be ``z42ctr``.
-Labels may only contain letters, numbers, and underscore; they are also case-sensitive, e.g., ``Z42_A`` is different from ``z42_a``.
+Labels must begin with a letter or underscore, optionally followed by letters, numbers, and underscore; they are also case-sensitive, e.g., ``Z42_A`` is different from ``z42_a``.